Disclosure based on TCFD recommendations

 Management structure for addressing climate change

-• We have established a Companywide management structure to promote sustainability through various means, including assessing and managing climate change risks and opportunities.
-This structure includes, as organizations under the umbrella of the Sustainability Committee, the Global Environment Committee, Carbon Neutral Committee, and ESG Subcommittee.
+- We’ve established a Companywide management structure to promote sustainability through means including assessing and managing climate change risks and opportunities.
+This structure includes, as organizations under the umbrella of the Sustainability Committee, the Global Environment Committee and the Carbon Neutral Committee.

-• In November 2021, we announced our support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
-In FY2022, we carried out an initial review of risks, opportunities, and responses related to climate change and formulated a roadmap to achieve carbon neutrality by FY2050.
-In FY2023, we reassessed risks and opportunities by business division; carried out scenario analysis and assessments of financial impact; and reviewed the responses once again.
+- In November 2021, we announced our support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
+In 2022, we implemented disclosures based on the TCFD recommendations for the first time.
+In 2025, we reassessed risks and opportunities by business division, carried out scenario analysis and assessment of financial impacts, and reviewed the responses once again.

 For information on the sustainability structure, please refer to the sustainability promotion system.